ralfspoeth/json/README.md

 ## The `Path` Utility

-The `Path` class is inspired by the [XPath](https://www.w3.org/TR/xpath/) specification yet lacks almost all of its features;
+The `Path` class is inspired by [XPath](https://www.w3.org/TR/xpath/) but doesn't provide support for the navigation to parent nodes -- and is therefore limited.
-it's currently just a toy.

 ### Basic Usage